Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

 1. Confirm external js file is connected through a console.log when hitting the submit button
 2. You will want to include `<script src="https://cdnjs.cloudflare.com/ajax/libs/axios/0.17.0/axios.js"></script>` right above the closing </body> tag of index.html but above our link to our js file, and will want to run `npm install axios --save`
 3. When should we trigger this axios.post method?
-4. Confirm we can grab the name, username, and password, through a console.log, before we try adding them as params to our post request
+4. Confirm we can grab the name, username, and password, through a console.log, before we try adding them as params to our post request.
+Use jQuery here.
 5. Confirm whether we are hitting our endpoint at all with a simple console.log